TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stog.md

 [TOC]

 # Introduction
+\cond SOC_AM64X || SOC_AM243X
 This example demonstrates the usage of the TOG module.
 The example shows how to listen for TOG error events using the ESM, and also forcing an error in order to demonstrate application notification of a timeout event.
+\endcond

+\cond SOC_AM263PX
+This example demonstrates the usage of the TOG module.
+The example shows how to listen for TOG error events using the interrupt, and also forcing an error in order to demonstrate application notification of a timeout event.
+\endcond

 The example demonstrates: